-Of course, this situation is very fluid, and we will continue to work with the CDC, the Virginia Department of Health, American Podiatric Medical Association and local hospitals to make any additional updates and/ or restrictions as necessary.
+As always, we are committed to keeping our staff and patient safe and healthy and will continue to do our part to act responsibly during these difficult times.
+Of course this situation is very fluid, and we will continue to work with the CDC, the Virginia Department of Health, American Podiatric Medical Association and local hospitals to make any additional updates and/ or restrictions as necessary.

 Do you have a ballet dancer in your family?
 Did you know that Dr. Heather Snyder is the Medical Director for the Charlottesville Ballet?
 She is a current member of the International Association for Dance Medicine and Science and has been specifically trained to perform pre-pointe assessments.
 Dr. Snyder will assess postural stability, strength, flexibility and perform a radiologic assessment of your dancer to determine if she can safely dance on pointe.

 now on FACEBOOK and TWITTER!

 Become a "fan" today and stay

 Our practice specializes in the conservative care of disorders of the foot and ankle.

 diabetic foot and wound care